-Educational Multimedia Fair Use
+Educational Multimedia Fair Use When Creating New Works

-Key elements of the Educational Multimedia Fair Use Guidelines are summarized here.
+The Educational Multimedia Fair Use Guidelines do not cover showing audiovisual materials in a classroom setting.
+Key elements of the Guidelines are summarized here.
 The Guidelines specify how much of copyright-protected sources may be included in multimedia products prepared by students or faculty members for course-related work.
-Use of larger portions requires permission from copyright owners.
+Use of larger portions requires either specific licensing by title or permission from copyright owners.
 Creators of multimedia products may prepare a total of three copies, one of which is for preservation and replacement purposes only.
 One of the copies may be placed on Library Reserve.
 An exception is allowed for joint projects: each principal creator may retain a copy.
 Fair Use status expires two years after the first instructional use of a particular multimedia product.

 - Motion Media.
-Up to 10% or three minutes of a source, whichever is less. - Text.
-Up to 10% or 1,000 words of a source, whichever is less.
-An entire poem of fewer than 250 words, but no more than three poems or excerpts by one poet.
-No more than five poems or excerpts from one anthology. - Music, Lyrics, Music Video.
+Up to 10% or 3 minutes of a source, whichever is less. - Text.
+Up to 10% or 1000 words of a source, whichever is less.
+An entire poem of less than 250 words, but no more than 3 poems or excerpts by one poet.
+No more than 5 poems or excerpts from one anthology. - Music, Lyrics, Music Video.
 Up to 10% but not more than 30 seconds total from an individual work. - Illustrations, Photographs.
-No more than five images by one artist or photographer.
+No more than 5 images by one artist or photographer.
 No more than 10% or 15 images, whichever is less, from any single published work. - Numerical Data Sets.
-Up to 10% or 2,500 fields or cell entries, whichever is less. - Internet Sources.
+Up to 10% or 2500 fields or cell entries, whichever is less. - Internet Sources.
 Though it can be difficult to determine what is copyright protected and what is in the public domain, the multimedia creator is responsible for adhering to copyright law.